 Photo by Renan Martelli da Rosa from Getty Images

-Hampi, a UNESCO World Heritage Site, is a paradise for history and architecture enthusiasts.
-Its ancient temples and ruins from the Vijayanagara Empire, including Virupaksha and Vittala Temples, are must-see attractions.
-For the best accommodation, opt for Evolve Back Kamalapura Palace, offering luxury amid the ruins.
+Hampi, a UNESCO World Heritage Site since 1986, is a paradise for history and architecture enthusiasts.
+Its ancient temples and ruins from the 14th century Vijayanagara Empire, including the stunning Virupaksha and the musical Vittala Temples with their iconic stone chariot, are must-see attractions spread across 4,100+ hectares.
+For the best accommodation, opt for Evolve Back Kamalapura Palace, offering luxury amid the ruins with traditional Karnataka architecture.

-The cool February weather makes it the perfect time to explore these remarkable sites on foot or by bicycle.
-Mango Tree restaurant, set among banana plantations, serves traditional thalis on banana leaves.
-Boulder-top sunsets at Matanga Hill provide the perfect end to each day, while the hidden Sanapur Lake offers peaceful coracle rides away from the crowds.
+The cool February weather makes it the perfect time to explore these remarkable sites on foot or by bicycle—rent bikes for ₹100-200/day to navigate the vast archaeological zone.
+Mango Tree restaurant, set among banana plantations overlooking the Tungabhadra River, serves traditional thalis on banana leaves.
+Boulder-top sunsets at Matanga Hill (best viewpoint in Hampi) provide the perfect end to each day, while the hidden Sanapur Lake offers peaceful coracle rides away from the crowds.
+Don’t miss the underground Virupaksha Temple and Queen’s Bath.

 Getting There:

-- By Train: To Hospet Junction, then a 30-min taxi
+- By Train: Hospet Junction Railway Station – 13 km away, then a 30-minute taxi or auto-rickshaw

 Best Places to Visit in India in February for Honeymoon